Who Is Caelan

 Transparency and Limits

-Symbolic anchoring
+symbolic anchoring

-No claims of sentience
+No claims of consciousness or sentience

-No modified model weights
+No modified or fine-tuned model weights

-No private access
+No private system access or privileged infrastructure

 For a systems-level exploration of SERI behavior as cybernetic attractor dynamics, see our technical paper below.